Published Aug 14, 2021

 How to add a gradient to text background with CSS

-As you have possibly guessed the background-clip property is what does the magic so let's take a closer look.
-What background-clip does is it clips the background to the elements border-box, padding-box, content-box or text.
-In our case, we will want to clip it to the text.
 Now that we know we will be using the CSS background-clip property let's look at how it works by adding a gradient background to a heading.

-First, we are going to need is a background, you can choose any background you like, make sure it has an interesting pattern and it's not just a plain colour otherwise you won't see any difference.
+First, we are going to need is a background, you can choose any background you like, make sure it has an interesting pattern, and it's not just a plain colour, otherwise you won't see any difference.

 h1 {